ai-genie/chatgpt-vscode/README.md

 - **Does Genie support proxies**: See this issue to enable local proxy: https://github.com/ai-genie/chatgpt-vscode/issues/7
 - **Usage in Remote environments**: See this issue about remote/SSH: https://github.com/ai-genie/chatgpt-vscode/issues/3
 - **Unable To Use GPT-4 Models**: You need GPT-4 API Access (Different than GPT-4 on ChatGPT Plus subscription) https://github.com/ai-genie/chatgpt-vscode/issues/6
+- **Azure OpenAI Service: Unsupported data type Error**: This means you didn't select the right base model for your Azure OpenAI service.
+Make sure to select the base GPT model you used to create your Azure OpenAI Service deployment

 ## Common Issues

 - It's possible that OpenAI systems may experience issues responding to your queries due to high-traffic from time to time.
-- If you get `HTTP 429 Too Many Requests`, it means that you are making Too Many Requests.
-Please wait and try again in a few moments.
-If it persists, restart your vs-code.
+- If you get `HTTP 429 Too Many Requests`, it means that you are either making too many requests OR your account doesn't have enough credit.
+Your account may also have expired.

-  - This could be due to `insufficient_quota` on your OpenAI account.
-You could run the following cURL command to check if your account has enough quota.
+  - If you see `insufficient_quota` in the error, you could run the following cURL command to check if your account has enough quota.
 (Make sure to replace `$OPENAI_API_KEY` with your key that you use in this extension)

   ```bash
     curl https://api.openai.com/v1/completions \